-Less than 60 miles away from Milwaukee — and less than 90 miles away from Chicago — Lake Geneva offers a tranquil escape from big city life and a whole lot of things to do outside.
+Less than 60 miles away from Milwaukee — and less than 90 miles away from the Windy City, Chicago — Lake Geneva offers a tranquil escape from big city life and a whole lot of things to do outside.
 Lake Geneva has four beaches open to the public, ample boating opportunities, a 26-mile long shore path to walk by the lake and numerous historic estates, seven premier golf courses, and the Lake Geneva Ziplines and Adventures complex that’s full of exhilarating surprises.
 For anyone who wants to take a break inside, Lake Geneva also offers plenty of museums, galleries, theaters, spas, and more.

 If you desire a grand stay by the lake, you may want to check out the Grand Geneva Resort and Spa.
 With five restaurants, two golf courses, a full-service spa, and 356 well-appointed rooms and suites plus a collection of luxury villas, you can easily make a long weekend out of exploring and enjoying this lovely resort.

-St. George may only be about 130 miles northeast of Las Vegas and about 300 miles southwest of Salt Lake City, yet St. George very much feels a world away from both.
+St. George may only be about 130 miles northeast of the bright lights of Las Vegas and about 300 miles southwest of Salt Lake City, yet St. George very much feels a world away from both.
 Nature lovers can feast on St. George’s easy access to a wide array of national parks and monuments – including Zion National Park, Bryce Canyon National Park, Red Cliffs National Conservation Area, Gold Butte National Monument, Grand Canyon-Parashant National Monument, and the North Rim of Grand Canyon National Park.
-For anyone who wants to learn more about the region’s history, you can check out the St. George Dinosaur Discovery Site at Johnson Farm and the St. George LDS Temple that was built under the watch of early Mormon leader Brigham Young.
+For anyone who wants to learn more about the region’s history, you can check out the St. George Dinosaur Discovery Site at Johnson Farm and the St. George LDS Temple which was built under the watch of early Mormon leader Brigham Young.

 Situated at the foot of Snow Canyon State Park, and nestled inside the upscale Entrada Country Club, The Inn at Entrada offers 57 studios and suites that offer the comfort of a luxurious Las Vegas resort, the seclusion of a small rural inn, and a convenient location that keeps you close to many of the area’s best attractions.
 For a good meal any time of day, it’s hard to go wrong at Wood Ash Rye, a chef-driven restaurant with global influences that tells the history of Southern Utah in a very creative and edible way.

-About 30 miles north of Seattle, Whidbey Island offers gorgeous scenery and an interesting local arts and culture scene that makes it easy to forget how close you are to the Pacific Northwest’s largest metropolis.
+About 30 miles north of vibrant downtown Seattle, Whidbey Island offers gorgeous scenery and an interesting local arts and culture scene that makes it easy to forget how close you are to the Pacific Northwest’s largest metropolis.
 At Deception Pass State Park, you can enjoy 38 miles of hiking trails, three miles of bike trails, over 14 miles of saltwater shoreline, three lakes, three overnight campsites (that are available by reservation), and seemingly endless opportunities to get lost and find yourself in Mother Nature.
 If you prefer a different kind of exploration, Whidbey Island and nearby Camano Island have plenty of galleries, studios, and museums where you can discover captivating works by local artists.

 If you’d like to reconnect with Mother Nature while enjoying some shelter from the harsher natural elements, Cama Beach State Historical Park on Camano Island offers 24 rustic cabins by the beach, two larger bungalows, 15 miles of hiking trails, boat rentals through the Center for Wooden Boats, a park store that’s fully stocked with groceries and supplies, the full-service Cama Beach Cafe, and even WiFi internet in select areas.

-Nestled right in-between San Francisco and Los Angeles on California’s Central Coast, San Luis Obispo (SLO) County offers a scenic escape from big city life and a unique rustic sophistication that you have to experience yourself to believe.
+Nestled right in between San Francisco and Los Angeles on California’s Central Coast, San Luis Obispo (SLO) County offers a scenic escape from big city life and a unique rustic sophistication that you have to experience yourself to believe.
 If you’re a dedicated wine enthusiast, SLO County Wine Country features some of California’s most captivating viticultural regions, including Edna Valley near the coast and Paso Robles on the north end of SLO County.
-If you want to explore beyond the vineyards, SLO County offers tremendous wealth in outdoor treasures — from the easygoing Bob Jones Trail that follows San Luis Obispo Creek to Avila Beach, to the quiet grandeur of Montaña de Oro State Park near Morro Bay, as well as the spectacular land and seascape of Ragged Point and the south end of Big Sur.
+If you want to explore beyond the vineyards, SLO County offers tremendous wealth in outdoor treasures — from the easygoing Bob Jones Trail that follows San Luis Obispo Creek to Avila Beach, to the quiet grandeur of Montaña de Oro State Park near Morro Bay, as well as the spectacular land and seascape of Ragged Point and the south end of beautiful Big Sur.

-If you’re having a hard time picking where you’re most excited about visiting, it might be a good idea to stay in the center of the action in the City of San Luis Obispo.
-If you want historic charm, it’s hard to beat the Garden Street Inn in a 1889 Victorian house on land that used to be the Mission Vineyard.
+If you’re having a hard time picking where you’re most excited about visiting, it might be a good idea to stay in the center of the action in San Luis Obispo.
+If you want historic charm, it’s hard to beat the Garden Street Inn in an 1889 Victorian house on land that used to be the Mission Vineyard.
 If you prefer a more contemporary hotel, Hotel San Luis Obispo offers plenty of postmodern California decor, aesthetically comfy rooms and suites, and Chef Ryan Fancher’s creative twist on farm-to-table cuisine at Piadina and Ox + Anchor.